-The Central Island National Park is located in Lake Turkana and is home to numerous vulcanic craters.
+Central Island National Park, Lake Turkana – The Central Island National Park is located in Lake Turkana and is home to numerous volcanic craters.
 Three big craters are filled with small lakes creating a beautiful sight.
 Although opinions on the park vary, we thought it was one of the most impressive sights of Kenya.

-In and around the lakes you will find all sorts of wildlife such as flamingo’s, crocodiles, pelicans, other birds, snakes and pre-historic fish.
+In and around the lakes you will find all sorts of wildlife such as flamingos, crocodiles, pelicans, other birds, snakes and pre-historic fish.
 The park is governed by the Kenya Wildlife Services and Unesco.
 The island is about 5sq kilometers and has three scenic lakes to visit: the Crocodile lake, the Flamingo lake and the Tilapia lake.
-The ranger will show you all three crater lakes (for one you will have to take the boat again) via signposted walking paths.
+Central island is a triple volcano and the ranger will show you all three crater lakes (for one you will have to take the boat again) via signposted walking paths.
 You will also pass the only camping facility at the island.
 Make sure you wear sunscreen, since there is hardly any shade (accept at the camping facilities).

 How to get to the Central Island National Park?